freeCodeCamp/guide/src/pages/computer-science/notation/asymptotic-notation/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->
 How do we measure the performance value of algorithms?

 Consider how time is one of our most valuable resources.
-In terms of computing, performance can be measured with the amount of time a process takes to complete.
-If the data processed by two algorithms is the same, we can objectively decide on the best implementation for solving a problem.
+In computing, we can measure performance with the amount of time a process takes to complete.
+If the data processed by two algorithms is the same, we can decide on the best implementation to solve a problem.

 We do this by defining the mathematical limits of an algorithm.
-These are termed big-O, big-omega, and big-theta.
-Most easily understood is that on a graph the big-O would be the longest an algorithm could take for any given data set, or the "upper bound".
-Big-omega is like the opposite of big-O, the "lower bound", where the algorithm reaches its top-speed for any data set.
-Big theta is either the exact performance value of the algorithm or a relatively narrow, useful range between the upper and the lower bounds.
+These are the big-O, big-omega, and big-theta, or the asymptotic notations of an algorithm.
+On a graph the big-O would be the longest an algorithm could take for any given data set, or the "upper bound".
+Big-omega is like the opposite of big-O, the "lower bound".
+That's where the algorithm reaches its top-speed for any data set.
+Big theta is either the exact performance value of the algorithm, or a useful range between narrow upper and lower bounds.

 Some examples:
 - "The delivery will be there within your lifetime." (big-O, upper-bound)